Prometheus-X-association/release-guidelines/interoperability-testing.md

-# Interoperability/integration testing process
+# Functional testing process

 ## Introduction
-Prometheus components are building blocks to a data space for education and skills.
+Black box functional testing is used to validate Prometheus X components.
-They are made to work together, although they are built by different teams and different timelines.
+Those tests should be designed to be automated.

 ## Tasks

-### Defining Interoperability Scenarios
+### Defining Scenarios

 **Objective**:
 To identify, document, and prioritize scenarios where Component A and Component B need to interact, ensuring that they can effectively communicate, exchange data, and execute joint processes without any hindrance or error.